ralfw/TDDaiymiByExample/Examples/WordIndex.md

   * Don´t index stop words
 * Getting docs from files (data access/files)
 * Finding doc files (data access/subfolders)
+* Writing the index to the standard output

 The overall functionality triggered by starting the program can be captured by an interface like this: